 What is a construction project schedule?

-Scheduling is a critical part of any construction project and is essential for ensuring that everything is completed on time and within budget.
+Scheduling is a critical part of any construction project and is essential for ensuring everything is completed on time and within budget.

 What are some of the common types of schedules used?